 The leads that convert are the ones you act on fast.
 Everything else — your pitch, your card, your postcard design — is secondary to showing up in the right window.

-Nova Essentials surfaces new permit filings daily, filtered by trade type, so you can identify and act on relevant leads before the window closes.
+Nova Essentials surfaces new permit filings daily across Toronto and New York City, filtered by trade and area, so you can identify and act on relevant leads before the window closes.

 Start Free Trial →